 Competent Person A person who is capable of identifying existing and predictable hazards in the surrounding area or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them (OSHA 1926.450).
-Electronic Scaffold Management System A web- or application- based software system used to generate and manage scaffold requests, track and maintain material inventories, and produce data that can be used to generate performance metrics.
+Electronic Scaffold Management System A web- or application-based software system used to generate and manage scaffold requests, track and maintain material inventories, and produce data that can be used to generate performance metrics.
 Fabricated Frame Scaffold (Tubular Welded Frame Scaffold) A scaffold consisting of platforms supported on fabricated end frames with integral posts, horizontal bearers, and intermediate members (OSHA 1926.450).
 Some manufacturers refer to their fabricated frame products as "sectional" scaffolding.
+Free Climbing Free Climbing scaffold structures in any direction above a height greater than 6 ft without using a Personal Fall Arrest System (e.g., harness and retractable lifeline) tied off to an acceptable anchor point is not allowed.
+Free climbing does not include climbing installed scaffold ladders.
 Major Scaffold A major scaffold is typically large, complex, and intended for multiple disciple uses (e.g., stair towers greater than 40ft [20m] in height, larger area hanging scaffolds, complex cantilever, special loading scaffolds and all scaffolds that must be engineered).
 Minor Scaffold A minor scaffold is typically small, lacks complexity, and can be erected in a quick period of time (e.g., simple volume scaffold, single & multi-decked scaffolds less than 20ft [6m] and small rolling scaffolds).
 Mobile (Rolling) Scaffold A powered or unpowered, portable, caster, or wheel-mounted, supported scaffold (OSHA 1926.450).
 Qualified Person A person who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated their ability to solve or resolve problems related to the subject matter, work, or the project (OSHA 1926.450).
-Scaffold Any temporary elevated platform (supported or suspended) and its supporting structure (including points of anchorage), used for supporting employees, materials, or both (OSHA 1926.450).